 ESWT will continue to be used more especially in the treatment what has traditionally been referred to as chronic tendonitis.
 It is important to discuss this topic briefly before we begin.
 Traditionally, physical therapists, athletic trainers, and physicians have concluded that longstanding symptoms of tendonitis were the result of the healing process being “stuck” in the inflammatory phase.
 However it is becoming clear that this is not the mechanism underlying this chronic condition.
 Current recommendations include a period of rest, followed by aggressive eccentric exercise to stimulate tendon regeneration.1–3,5–9 ESWT's demonstrated biologic effects of decreasing pain and promoting tissue regeneration make it an ideal adjunct to the rehabilitation process.
 We explore ESWT and its potential benefits in musculoskeletal rehabilitation.

 To understand the potential biologic effects of the mechanical energy of shock waves, it is helpful to understand their physical properties.
-A shock wave is a sonic pulse that is characterized by the following physical parameters: a high peak pressure (sometimes as high as 100 MPa but usually around 50–80 MPa), a fast initial rise in pressure ...
+A shock wave is a sonic pulse that is characterized by the following physical parameters: a high peak pressure (sometimes as high as 100 MPa but usually around 50–80 MPa), a fast initial rise in pressure (less than ...